hauzer/dota-hero-grid-generator/README.md

 ## How To Use

 * Point to the Steam installation directory in the `config.json` file.
-Note that this is *not* where Dota is, but where the actual `steam.exe` resides.
+Note that this is *not* where Dota is, but where the actual Steam executable resides (e.g. `steam.exe` on Windows).
 * Set up your grids, also in the aforementioned file.
   * Multiple grids are supported, but you *can* have only one if you want.
   * Name the grids if you wish, using the `name` key.
 Otherwise, they'll be named automatically.